mbjones73/engineering_4_notebook/README.md

 ### Reflection

 When using a pi device they are really fragile.
 They can burn out quickly.
 Make sure you shut your pi down before changing wiring.
 Remember internet is your friend in Engineering just comment it.

+## I2C

+### Assignment Description

+### Evidence / Wiring

+### Reflection

+## Headless Accelerometer

+### Assignment Description
+Take your last assignment (the one where you were displaying data from the accelerometer on that adorable little display), pick at least one axis (x, y, and/or z) and display it graphically.
+Like a dot that moves around or a line or a bar or something that changes size.
+I made a bubble plot that moves around the screen to show the x and y accelerations

+### Evidence / Wiring

+### Reflection